dcrapis/oceandao-wiki/On-ROI.md

 Put another way: what metric might your project optimize, towards helping grow the Ocean ecosystem (in a sustainable fashion)?

+**Speculative vs. Fundamental Metrics**
 * A first proposed metric for *bang* is "effect on the value of $OCEAN".
 However, $OCEAN is a function of both speculation-based and fundamentals-based factors.
 Speculation-based factors are harder to pin down as metrics, yet have a significant impact on $OCEAN.
 This means it's harder to measure the effect of a project on $OCEAN.
 * Better: let's focus on fundamentals-based factors on $OCEAN or demand for OCEAN, which have clearer metrics.
 Eventually these will dominate $OCEAN.
 And in the meantime we will focus on growing the fundamental value and associated metrics.

+**Primary Fundamental Metrics**
-**Here are some of the most important fundamentals-based metrics.
-For estimates of ROI above, any of these will be suitable for use for the "bang" section.**
+These are some of the most important fundamental metrics.
+For estimating ROI, any of these are suitable for the "bang" parameter.
 * **OCEAN Datatoken Consuming Volume.** This is (datatoken price in OCEAN) * (no. consumes of that datatoken), summed across all datatokens.
 It's the best direct measure of amount of value being created in Ocean Protocol.
 * **Network Revenue.** This is the total OCEAN revenue to Ocean community taken as a % of trades or consumes in Ocean Market, etc. We can compute a fundamental valuation by simply multiplying Network Revenue by P/S (price-to-sales ratio) of e.g. 30x or 50x (ref Binance or Zoom P/S figures).
 * **Total Value Locked (TVL)**, aka Assets Under Management (AUM).
 This is total OCEAN staked in datatoken pools, or more generally.
 Demand for staking OCEAN drives demand for OCEAN and therefore drives $OCEAN.

+**Secondary Fundamental Metrics**
-Here are some secondary metrics that may be useful.
+Here are other metrics that may be useful.
 * Total revenue to all Ocean marketplace runners
 * Total number of datatoken contracts
 * APY for Ocean Market stakers